bwoodsend/polycotylus/docs/source/fedora.rst

   - Package managers run as root so the host cache directory's contents end up owned by root.

-  - Building on Windows doesn't work due to the NTFS file system.
+  - Building on Windows doesn't work due to the NTFS file system not supporting UNIX permissions and user/groups that ``dnf`` relies on.

 * ``zchunk`` performs so badly under ``qemu`` architecture emulation that even a minimal package takes around 20 minutes to build.
 Building for non-native